Moving to universal credit

-Most people getting legacy benefits will be ‘invited’ to claim universal credit from late 2020.
+Most people getting one of the benefits being replaced by universal credit will be ‘invited’ to claim universal credit from late 2020.

 When this happens, you should not have a drop in your income if the amount of universal credit is less than you were receiving in legacy benefits.
 However, the payment you receive will not be increased each year so that it will stay the same until it is equal to current universal credit.
 This is called transitional protection.